bbmistrz/data-eng-coding-challenge/README.md

 As part of your submission, please answer the following questions in a `readme.txt` file.

 1. What is the complexity of your algorithm?
-2. If you were to review someone else's code, what would you pay attention to?
-3. We provided a CSV file for conveniency, but in a production environment, what format or database would you recommend instead for this use-case (and why)?
+2. We provided a CSV file for convenience, but in a production environment, what format or database would you recommend instead for this use-case (and why)?
-4. Is there anything else you would implement differently for a large-scale application in production?
+3. Is there anything else you would implement differently for a large-scale application in production?

 ## Submission

 Please write your application in either Python, Java, Scala or Kotlin, with a runnable shell script named `run-app.sh` to launch your application.
-Please put your results in `result.csv` and submit all the files in a tarball named as follows: `syft-dataeng-<firstname>-<lastname>.tar.gz`.
+Please put your results in `result.csv` and submit all the files in a zip file named as follows: `indeedflex-dataeng-<firstname>-<lastname>.zip`.
-It's recommended to spend approximately 1 hour on this challenge.
+It's recommended to spend approximately 1 to 2 hours on this challenge.
 However, you are free to elaborate as much as you want to show us your ability to deliver great software!